 Do Kiehl’s products contain palm oil?
 Yes, Kiehl’s products contain ingredients derived from palm oil which means this brand is NOT palm oil free.

-- they sell their products in mainland China or other countries that require animal testing by law
+- Their products are sold in countries where animal testing is required by law

-- they test their products on animals at any point
+- The individual ingredients in their products have been tested on animals at some point

 I love this brand, what can I do?